NellaManzi/shopping-react/README.md

   - displays everything that was added to the cart
   - calculates subtotal, GST and shipping (flat $7)

+Add bootstrap to your app if you like.

+#### further
+Add a carousel component to your app to display all the product images.
+Perhaps slick carousel npm library: https://github.com/akiran/react-slick

 #### further
 Add a sorting function to the search page. (just sort the results you currently have)